Miami University: Old Miami (1809–1873)

-Miami students purchased a printing press, and in 1827 published their first periodical, The Literary Focus.
+Miami students purchased a printing press and in 1827 published their first periodical, The Literary Focus.
 It promptly failed, but it laid the foundation for the weekly Literary Register.
 The Miami Student, founded in 1867, traces its foundation back to the Literary Register and claims to be the oldest college newspaper in the United States.
 A theological department and a farmer's college were formed in 1829; the farmer's college was not an agricultural school, but a three-year education program for farm boys.
-William Holmes McGuffey joined the faculty in 1826, and began his work on the McGuffey Readers while in Oxford.
+William Holmes McGuffey joined the faculty in 1826 and began his work on the McGuffey Readers while in Oxford.
 By 1834 the faculty had grown to seven professors and enrollment was at 234 students.
 Eleven students were expelled in 1835, including one for firing a pistol at another student.
-McGuffey resigned and became the President of the Cincinnati College, where he urged parents not to send their children to Miami.
+McGuffey resigned and became president of Cincinnati College, where he urged parents not to send their children to Miami.

-Alpha Delta Phi opened its chapter at Miami in 1833, making it the first fraternity chapter West of the Allegheny Mountains.
+Alpha Delta Phi opened its chapter at Miami in 1833, making it the first fraternity chapter west of the Allegheny Mountains.
 In 1839, Beta Theta Pi was created; it was the first fraternity formed at Miami.

 In 1839 Old Miami reached its enrollment peak, with 250 students from 13 states; only Harvard, Yale, and Dartmouth were larger.
-President Bishop resigned in 1840 due to escalating problems in the university, although he remained as a professor through 1844.
-He was replaced as president by George Junkin, former President of Lafayette College; Junkin resigned in 1844, having proved to be unpopular with students.
+President Bishop was forced to resign by the board of trustees in 1840 due to the failure of his appeals for unity in face of the Old School–New School controversy, which had caused factions to rise against each other trying to take over the university's administration.
+Old School adherents won out by focusing on his anti-slavery beliefs, lenient disciplinary methods, and an agreement he had struck with the New School Lane Seminary, allowing students of both institutions to learn at the other.
+He was replaced as president by George Junkin, former president of Lafayette College, a strict Old School adherent with strong anti-Methodist and pro-slavery views; Junkin resigned in 1844, having proved to be unpopular with students.
 By 1847, enrollment had fallen to 137 students.

 Students in 1848 participated in the "Snowball Rebellion".
 Defying the faculty's stance against fraternities, students packed Old Main, one of Miami's main classrooms and administrative buildings, with snow and reinforced the snow with chairs, benches and desks from the classroom.
 Those who had participated in the rebellion were expelled from the school and Miami's student population was more than halved.
 By 1873, enrollment fell further to 87 students.
-The board of trustees closed the school in 1873, and leased the campus for a grammar school.
-The period before its closing is referred to as "Old Miami."
+The board of trustees closed the school in 1873 and leased the campus for a grammar school.
+The period before its closing is referred to as "Old Miami".